 Please read FAQ and Apply here!

-WHAT ARE THE QUALIFICATIONS TO BE A “MENTOR”?
+WHAT ARE THE QUALIFICATIONS TO BE AN “IAM”?

 DOES MY MAJOR MATTER?

-Students majoring in education, computers, technology, and STEM fields will be preferred.
+Students majoring in education, computers, and technology will be preferred.
 However, students majoring in other fields may also apply.

 IS THIS A PAID POSITION?

-Within two weeks after you fill out your application form, we will invite you to an online interview.
+Within two weeks after you fill out the application form, we will invite you to an ONLINE interview.
 Hiring will be based on your qualifications, interview results, and application materials.